msobanjo/courseware/topics/aws/modules/elastic-beanstalk-introduction/README.md

 aws elasticbeanstalk describe-application-versions
 ```
 #### Show Versions for an Application
-If there is a specific aplpication that you want to see the versions for the `--application-name` option can be provided to filter them out:
+If there is a specific application that you want to see the versions for the `--application-name` option can be provided to filter them out:
 ```bash
 # aws elasticbeanstalk describe-application-versions --application-name my-application
 aws elasticbeanstalk describe-application-versions --application-name my-application